 Your surgeon will ask you to have tests and visits with your other health care providers before you have this surgery.
 Some of these are:

 If you are a smoker, you should stop smoking several weeks before surgery and not start smoking again after surgery.
 Smoking slows recovery and increases the risk of problems.
-Tell your doctor or nurse if you need help quitting.
+Tell your provider if you need help quitting.

 During the week before your surgery: